NeKzor/board/README.md

 ## Out of scope (for now)

 - Bug fixes
-  - Manual submission button does not work sometimes
   - Auto-submission icon is not aligned in many places
-  - Fix hard-coded database port
   - Fix pending filter value switching between 0, 1 and 2
   - Fix UI in changelog showing point loss
 - Clean up
-  - ~~Unify secret files into a single file~~
   - Unify global hard-coded values into a single file
   - Fix typos like "Requirments" etc.
   - Remove old and useless TODOs, comments and unused code like least portals